hmnajam/My-Resume2/README.md

 My it your own in a few simple steps.

+1) Go to your terminal(Bash) and copy paste the following command.
 <pre>gh repo clone hmnajam/My-Resume2</pre>
+ This will clone the whole repository in your own computer.

+2) Move into your working directory.
+Now move into your working directory by running cd "your directory"

-Install required dependencies
+3) Install required dependencies.
+Copy and paste the following command into your terminal to install dependencies.
 <pre>yarn install</pre>

-Start the server
+4) Now start the server by copy pasting the following command into your terminal.
 <pre>yarn start</pre>

 ### More